joshsteg10/it-portfolio/README.md

 To deepen technical expertise and demonstrate initiative, a fully scripted enterprise Active Directory environment was built from the ground up on Proxmox VE, covering identity management, role-based access control, tiered NTFS permissions, and SMB file share security across 115+ user accounts and two simulated branch offices.
 Every component was automated via PowerShell with no manual steps.

-Holds the Google IT Support Professional Certificate and OSHA 10 certification.
+Holds the Google IT Support Professional Certificate.
 Committed to continuous learning and building the practical skills that translate directly to IT support and systems administration roles.

 ---